 Beautifully situated on three rivers amid ochre-colored bridges, Pittsburgh is a serious foodie town with a farm to table vibe.
 It’s chock full of historic landmarks, top notch museums, universities, quaint brick-clad neighborhoods, and beautiful churches.

 If you’re a culture vulture, Pittsburgh delivers.
 It’s downtown Theater District is filled with performing arts venues, with the beautifully decorated Benedum Center as a highlight.
 I’ve watching many traveling Broadways shows there.

 Pittsburgh also has some amazing museums for a small city.
-My favorite are the Andy Warhol Museum, the Carnegie Museum of Art, and the Frick Collection.
-The Warhol Museum, featuring Pittsburgh's favorite native son, is an absolutely unique single artist museum.
-It showcases multi-media exhibits and paintings spanning Warhol's lifetime.
+My favorites are the Andy Warhol Museum, the Carnegie Museum of Art, and the Frick Museum.
+The Warhol Museum, featuring Pittsburgh’s favorite native son, is an absolutely unique single artist museum.
+It showcases multi-media exhibits and paintings spanning Warhol’s lifetime.

 Pittsburgh boasts plenty of amazing green spaces.
 My favorites are Frick Park and the Phipps Conservatory.
 Not far from Pittsburgh is a UNESCO World Heritage Site, Fallingwater.
 It’s America’s most famous house, designed by famed architect Frank Lloyd Wright.